Tedmcm/CROWDSALE_CONTRACTS/README.md

 ### Deploying the Crowdsale

-Deploy the crowdsale to the Kovan or Ropsten testnet, and store the deployed address Below.
-Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy the contracts.
+I Deployed the crowdsale to the Kovan or Ropsten testnet, and store the deployed address Below.
+To do this, Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy the contracts.
 Take note of the total gas cost, and compare it to how costly it would be in reality.
 Since you are deploying to a network that you don't have control over, faucets will not likely give out 300 test Ether.
 You can simply reduce the goal when deploying to a testnet to an amount much smaller, like 10,000 wei.

 Deployed Address: PupperCoinSale(pupper_sale_address)-0xfA7f286D42a7F45bFF21631350c62E9EC37c5D50

-Token Name- PupperCoin
+Token Name: PupperCoin

-Token Symbol- PPC
+Token Symbol: PPC

-Crowdsale Cap- 300
+Crowdsale Cap/Goal: 300

-Crowdsale Offering Duration- 2 hours
+Crowdsale Offering Duration: 2 hours